SatyaP999/digitalClock/README.md

 # digitalClock
-Used Java script , HTML and CSS to build an digital clock
+Used Java script , HTML and CSS to build a digital clock